 Given the activity in which the Company engages, it has no liabilities, expenses, assets or provisions and contingencies of an environmental nature that could be significant in relation to the equity, financial position and results of the same.
 Therefore, no specific breakdowns are included in these financial statements with respect to information concerning environmental matters.

-6. Intangible assets
+6. Intangible fixed assets

-The changes in this heading on the balance sheet for the 2021 and 2020 financial years have been as follows:
+The changes in this heading on the balance sheet for the 2022 and 2021 financial years have been as follows: